ilanhaskel/Real_Estate_Sale_Price_Predictor/README.md

 ## Methods:  Data Preparation and Modeling

+We created helpful functions that could be reused throughout our code in order to avoid duplication, including drop_outliers(), scale_numberical_cols(), mapping_addressStreet(), mapping_AddressCity(), mapping_is_good_city(), mapping_is_cheap_city(), mapping_hasX(), and mapping_hasView().

 We removed unnecessary columns of data that were not used in our analysis, dropped outliers over/under the 1.5x IQR threshold on numerical predictors, and removed records with null values.
 We also scaled our numerical predictors.

-We created helpful functions that could be reused throughout our code in order to avoid duplication, including drop_outliers(), scale_numberical_cols(), mapping_addressStreet(), mapping_AddressCity(), mapping_is_good_city(), mapping_is_cheap_city(), mapping_hasX(), and mapping_hasView().

 We utilized the CRISP-DM process for our project, which reprsents an iterative approach.
 Our workflow consisted of two rounds of modeling.

-### Round one
+### Modeling - Round one

 We started our modeling by performing exploratory analysis with visualizations on potential features to utilize and performing some feature engineering.
 Features engineered in round one included 'zipcode' (extracted from address) and 'age_when_sold' ('date' less 'yr_built').